 If Practice engages PROVIDER’s PCI DSS compliance administration services as part of the Services, then PROVIDER shall provide Practice Cyber Breach Liability Insurance as described in Section 7.
 PROVIDER shall charge and Practice shall pay an additional fee in the amount of seventy-five dollars ($75.00) for remediation on PCI DSS compliance in the event of failure.

 (a) Cyber Breach Liability Insurance is offered by a third-party provider.
 There is a $2,500 per incident deductible and certain policy conditions, limitations, exceptions, waiting periods and restrictions apply.
-This program does not apply to practices domiciled in New York or Indiana.
 The Cyber Breach Liability Program includes $250,000 in Cyber Breach Insurance.
 Covered Entities and Business Associates that purchase OfficeSafe 360 or OfficeSafe HIPAA may Opt-Out of the Cyber Breach Liability Insurance.
 Upon purchase, the cost of the Cyber Breach Liability Insurance will be itemized and billed accordingly.
-To review the breach liability coverage in New York or Indiana, please click here.

 (b) The terms and provisions of any data breach insurance certificate and/or policy issued to Practice shall supersede any contrary terms set forth in the Agreement,